bebebea/bebebea.github.io/minecraft.md

 Here is a full list of all my Minecraft projects, along with links to sites where you can download them.

-Avoid downloading my mods (or anybody else's for that matter) from anywhere else.
+Please avoid downloading my mods from anywhere else.
 There's plenty of sites that reupload stuff without permission, and downloading from them may pose a security risk!

 ## Data packs